MananGandhi1810/devto-permit-hackathon/README.md

-# Docker Container Management System
+# DockerSensei

 ## Overview

-The Docker Container Management System is a robust platform designed to manage Docker containers with fine-grained access control.
+DockerSensei is a robust platform designed to manage Docker containers with fine-grained access control.
 It leverages **Permit.io** for Role-Based Access Control (RBAC), ensuring secure and scalable permission management.

 ## Features